jianfenw/README/README.md

 # Write your own README

-Now, you have got the hammer for building a README.md for your own projects.
+Now, you have got the hammer to build a README.md for your own projects.
 DO IT!

 #
 Please Star this project if you find it interesting and helpful<br>